 Becoming a Christian is not an “on/off” proposition.

-I recently taught a workshop on door to door evangelism, where people wanted to know how to turn on that switch to help a person be a Christian after a 3 minute memorized presentation.
+I recently taught a workshop on door-to-door evangelism where people wanted to know how to turn on that switch to help a person become a Christian after a 3-minute memorized presentation.

 Evangelism doesn’t work that way.

 Most people don’t wake up one morning and decide to become a Christian without prior reflection, consideration, or thinking.

 Christian conversion is the culmination of a journey.

 Different ways to describe the spiritual journey

 In the last few years, I’ve seen many different authors describe the spiritual journey.